tek/proteome/README.md

 The command `ProTags` triggers the execution of `ctags` or another tag generation tool.
 It can be configured with these variables:

+# Grep

+The command `ProGrep` will execute `grep` or another, configurable, program using the specified pattern and display the results in a menu.

 # TODO

 [Neovim]: https://github.com/neovim/neovim